 Philosophy literally means the “love of wisdom.”

-By challenging you to think carefully about questions like these, the philosophy program provides an excellent foundation for in-depth study of almost any topic.
+By challenging students to think carefully about perennial questions like these, the philosophy program provides a pathway to a fulfilling life of the mind.

 Philosophy at UW-Platteville